 - Are in good standing with the NH Secretary of State’s Office and the NH Attorney General’s Office.

-NEW!
-For FY2014, organizations and/or schools may APPLY for ONE grant in the following categories:
+For FY2015, organizations and/or schools may APPLY for ONE grant in the following categories:

-Therefore, please consider carefully your project and the grant that best suits it.
-If you have questions, please contact the grant coordinator listed.
+Please consider carefully your project and the grant that best suits it.
+If you have questions, please contact the grant coordinator listed for any questions.

 This grant does not support:

-- Projects already receiving funding from any other State Arts Council grant category;
+- Projects already receiving funding from another State Arts Council grant category;

 - General operating expenses not directly related to the project;